-These are the five main things you need in an ATEX radio:
+These are the five main things you should know about TETRA systems and TETRA technology:

 TETRA is the world’s most used digital PMR standard, deployed in approximately 130 countries.
 User groups vary from nationwide public safety agencies and utility companies to industry plant installations with just one or two base stations.
 More and more organisations that rely on their communication want to use data as well as voice – and many are choosing the spectrally-efficient TETRA system.